equinor/ert/docs/rst/manual/reference/configuration/keywords.rst

 .. _gen_kw:
 .. topic:: GEN_KW

-        The GEN_KW (abbreviation of general keyword) parameter is based on a template file and substitution.
-In the main config file a GEN_KW instance is defined as
-        follows:
+        The General Keyword, or :code:`GEN_KW` is meant used for specifying a limited number of parameters.
+        An example of a full specification is as follows;

         ::

-                GEN_KW  ID  my_template.txt  my_eclipse_include.txt  my_priors.txt
+                GEN_KW  ID  templates/template.txt  include.txt  priors.txt

-        Here ID is an (arbitrary) unique string, my_template.txt is the name of a template file, my_eclipse_include.txt is the name of the file which is made for each member based on my_template.txt and my_priors.txt is a file containing a list of parametrized keywords and a prior distribution for each.
+        where :code:`ID` is an arbitrary unique identifier, :code:`templates/template.txt` is the name of a template file, :code:`include.txt` is the name of the file created for each realization based on the template file,
-        Note that you must manually edit the ECLIPSE data file so that my_eclipse_include.txt is included.

-        Let us consider an example where the GEN_KW parameter type is used to estimate pore volume multipliers.
-We would then declare a GEN_KW instance in the main ERT configuration file:

-        Naming a `GEN_KW` parameter `PRED` will prevent the parameter from being added to a update_step dataset.
+        and :code:`priors.txt` is a file contatining a list of parametrized keywords and a prior distribution for each.

+        As a more concrete example, let's configure :code:`GEN_KW` to estimate pore volume multipliers, or :code:`MULTPV`, by for example adding the following line to an ERT config-file:

         ::

                 GEN_KW PAR_MULTPV multpv_template.txt multpv.txt multpv_priors.txt

+        Note that naming a :code:`GEN_KW` parameter :code:`PRED` will prevent the parameter from being being updated.

         In the GRID or EDIT section of the ECLIPSE data file, we would insert the following include statement: